-265 4.
+304 4.
 Results

-4.1 Chronostratigraphy
+305 4.1 Chronostratigraphy

-The chronostratigraphy of core MD13-3462G is based on the combination of the coral ages (U-series dating), the planktonic and benthic stable oxygen isotope records, and the foraminiferal radiocarbon ages for the top first meter of the core (Fig. 3).
-Coral ages have been widely used to define the chronology of cores recovered from coral mounds.
-This approach provides satisfying results although age reversals down core have to be taken into account (e.g. Rüggeberg et al., 2007; Frank et al., 2009; Matos et al., 2017).
-Indeed, reefs are fragile structures and can collapse, topple and fragment through the action of bioerosion, strong bottom currents, and gravity-driven processes, resulting in transport and redeposition of coral fragments (Beuck et al., 2005; Dorschel et al., 2007; White et al., 2007).
-In contrast, constructing a continuous age model based on stable isotope records is generally considered untrustworthy for cores collected from coral mounds since sedimentation is intermittent (Dorschel et al., 2005).
-However, coral ages at the upper and lower boundaries of coral build-up phases in core MD13-3462G (e.g. at 390 and 507 cm depth) correspond to changes in the stable oxygen isotope records (Fig. 3), which in turn match the changes between Marine Isotope Stages (MIS; Lisiecki and Raymo, 2005).
-As such, the stable oxygen isotope records can, in the case of core MD13-3462G and in conjunction with coral ages, indicate important stratigraphic
+306 The chronostratigraphy of core MD13-3462G is based on the combination of the coral ages (U-series dating), the 307 planktonic and benthic stable oxygen isotope records, and the foraminiferal radiocarbon ages for the top first meter 308 of the core (Figs 3 and 4).
+The U-series coral ages indicate that core MD13-3462G extends approximately from 300 309 ka BP (Marine Isotope Stage 9) to the Holocene (Figs 3 and 4, Table 2).
+Coral ages have been widely used to define 310 the chronology of cores recovered from coral mounds.
+This approach provides satisfying results although age 311 reversals down core have to be taken into account (e.g., Rüggeberg et al., 2007; Frank et al., 2009; Matos et al., 312 2017).
+Indeed, reefs are fragile structures and can collapse, topple and fragment through the action of bioerosion, 313 strong bottom currents, and gravity-driven processes, resulting in transport and redeposition of coral fragments 314 (Beuck et al., 2005; Dorschel et al., 2007; White, 2007).
+In contrast, constructing a continuous age model based on 315 stable isotope records is generally considered untrustworthy for cores collected from coral mounds since 316 sedimentation is intermittent (Dorschel et al., 2005).
+However, coral ages at the upper and lower boundaries of coral 317 build-up phases in core MD13-3462G (e.g., at 390 and 507 cm depth) correspond to changes in the stable oxygen 318 isotope records (Fig. 3), which in turn match the changes between Marine Isotope Stages (MIS; Lisiecki and Raymo, 319 2005).
+As such, the stable oxygen isotope records can, in the case of core MD13-3462G and in conjunction with 320 coral ages, indicate important stratigraphic boundaries (Fig. 4).

-280 boundaries (Fig. 3).
 This is particularly relevant during times when CWCs did not grow and hence cannot serve to construct a timeframe.
+Stable oxygen isotope records were hence 321 correlated to the reference LR04-stack (Lisiecki & Raymo, 2005) for the δ^{18} O-stratigraphy (see Fig. 4a).
+The points 322 were identified using Lineage in the software package AnalySeries v.
+2.0.8 (Paillard et al., 1996; Table 3).
+A clear 323 subdivision into glacial-interglacial stages and substages was possible for Marine Isotope Stages (MIS) 1 to 6 with a 324 correlation coefficient of $R^2 = 0.61$, being in good agreement with the CWC U-series age dates (see Fig. 4b).
+325 However, the correlation became difficult below 520 cm core depth due to the resolution of sampling (= 10 cm), the 326 327 lower sedimentation rate and possible